karlkfi/kpt-config-sync/docs/git_user_guide.md

 ##### Role/Rolebinding

-Nomos enables RBAC policies to be applied hierarchically following these
+GKE Policy Management enables RBAC policies to be applied hierarchically following these properties:
-properties:

 1. A RoleBinding specified in a policyspace is inherited by all descendant namespaces